AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/measure.md

 ## Create a report {#create-report}

 Hidden until functionality is live.
-At that point, move the contextualhelp from bel
+At that point, move the contextualhelp from below into this section.

+The syntax rtcdp_collaboration_measurement_create_report is currently implemented in the UI.
+However, a preference would be to imlement the other contextualhelp ID from below instead, since that explicitly includes campaignID in the syntax.
+Need to sync up with UI team.
+More details in CORE-116991.

 -->